-- Bread, pasta, breakfast cereals, grits, tortillas, popcorn, rice, and oatmeal are examples of grain products. - The daily amount of grains each person needs can vary between three and eight ounces.
-At least half of the grains should be whole grains. - o One ounce-a fistful of cereal; a slice of bread; an ice cream scoop of cooked rice, pasta, or oats - Grains are divided into two subgroups: whole grains and refined grains.
+- Bread, pasta, breakfast cereals, grits, tortillas, popcorn, rice, and oatmeal are examples of grain products. - The daily amount of grains each person needs can vary between 3 and 8 ounces.
+At least half of the grains should be whole grains. - o 1 ounce-a fistful of cereal; a slice of bread; an ice cream scoop of cooked rice, pasta, or oats - Grains are divided into two subgroups: whole grains and refined grains.
 (1.c, 2.c) - o Whole grains contain the entire grain kernel.
-Examples include whole-wheat flour, bulgur (cracked wheat), oatmeal, whole cornmeal, and brown rice.
-Whole grains provide dietary fiber, iron, and B vitamins. - o Refined grains have been milled, a process that removes the bran and germ.
+Examples include wholewheat flour, bulgur (cracked wheat), oatmeal, whole cornmeal, and brown rice.
+Whole grains provide dietary fiber, iron, and B vitamins. - Refined grains have been milled, a process that removes the bran and germ.
 The process gives grains a finer texture and improves shelf life, but it also removes dietary fiber, iron, and many B vitamins.
-Examples of refined grain products are white flour, de-germ cornmeal, white bread, and white rice.
+Examples of refined grain products are white flour, de-germ cornmeal, white bread, and white rice. - o Most refined grains are enriched.
+This means certain B vitamins (thiamin, riboflavin, niacin, folic acid) and iron are added back after processing.

-identify whether the grain is a whole grain or refined grain;

-- explain how grains are grown and one related career (3.c); - list/identify foods that can cause allergies (1.d); - identify areas of the classroom or cafeteria that may need rules to be followed to support students with food allergies (2.d); - name an item to share or an activity that can be done for school celebrations that do not involve food (3.d).
+- identify whether the grain is a whole grain or refined grain; - explain how grains are grown and one related career (3.c); - list/identify foods that can cause allergies (1.d); - identify areas of the classroom or cafeteria that may need rules to be followed to support students with food allergies (2.d); - name an item to share or an activity that can be done for school celebrations that do not involve food (3.d)